Skip to main content

 • Communication — Send Email, HTTP Request, Human Interaction

 Each block has its own configuration panel.
-The full reference, with every field for every block, lives at Workflow Blocks.
+The full reference, with every field for every block, lives at Agent Blocks.

 Runs